vishnuak1989/Python-Challenges/Readme.md

 Hints <br />
 In case of input data being supplied to the question, it should be assumed to be a console input. <br />

+* __FizzBuzz Challenge__ <br/>
+The famous FizzBuzz challenge used in coding interview.
+The question goes like this: <br />
+Print the number from 1 to 100 and print "Fizz" instead of multiples of 3, "Buzz" instead of multiples of 5 and "FizzBuzz" for multiples of 3 and 5.